-Operation of the lift cylinders and bucket tilt cylinders are controlled by foot pedals (Fig. 2.10A) connected to a hydraulic control valve.
+Operation of the lift cylinders and the bucket tilt cylinders are controlled by the foot pedals (fig. 2.10) connected to a hydraulic control valve.
 The hydraulic control valve is a series type valve which allows simultaneous use of both the lift and bucket tilt circuits.

-Lift - The L.H. pedal is the lift control (Fig. 2.10A).
+Lift - The L.H. pedal is the lift control (Fig. 2.10).
 To raise the lift arms press on the heel (2) of the pedal.
 To lower the lift arms press on the toe (1) of the pedal.
 Firm pressure on the toe (1) of the pedal will lock the lift arms in float position.
 This allows the bucket to follow the ground as the loader moves backward.